 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain the three main reasons to train supervisees in the process of supervision.
+-Name the three main reasons to train supervisees in the process of supervision.

--Explain five benefits to contracting in the supervisor supervisee relationship.
+-Name five benefits to contracting in the supervisor supervisee relationship.

--Explain the four parts of the ‘reflective stance.’
+-Name the four parts of the ‘reflective stance.’

--Explain three common perspectives in multicultural counseling.
+-Name the three common perspectives in multicultural counseling.

--Explain the seven points in the Working and Evaluating Skills supervisee self-assessment.
+-Name the seven points in the Working and Evaluating Skills supervisee self-assessment.

--Explain ten steps a supervisee can use in coping with a client’s risk of suicide.
+-Name ten steps a supervisee can use in coping with a client’s risk of suicide.

--Explain three stages of counselor development.
+-Name the three stages of counselor development.